yuannzi/yuannzi.github.com/_posts/2014-11-10-best-font-for-programming.md

 ---
 {% include JB/setup %}

+I found that having a good font makes me wanna type more, whereas a bad font makes me feel unproductive.
 As I grow bored of Courier New, I set out to find a new font for programming.

-It's a little bit weird but I found that having a good font makes me wanna type more, whereas a bad font makes me feel unproductive.

 Google gives <a href="http://hivelogic.com/articles/top-10-programming-fonts">top 10 programming fonts</a>.

 I browsed through the list and found that <a href="http://www.proggyfonts.net">proggy clean</a> is the font I like most in terminal.